 Staged on open fields on the north edge of Dartmoor with fantastic panoramic views of the surrounding area.

-All weekend tickets include 2 nights of camping and car parking, and day tickets will also be available.
+All weekend tickets include 2 nights of camping and car parking.

 Chagstock is a well set up, very family friendly festival, suitable for young and not so young alike, with no focus on any particular music genre, and offering a blend of music to suit a wide range of tastes.
 Alongside the music, there's a decent selection of food and drink, and lots other entertainment around the site to keep the kids occupied.

 The theme for 2019 is "under the sea".
 Fancy dress is encouraged!

 The idea behind the festival is to give some local bands the opportunity to play at such an event as well as booking well known acts.
 It will be a mixture of styles from Rock to Folk and Blues plus whatever else they can find.
 They'll be a main stage, plus acts performing in a marquee between main stage acts.

 Numbers will be limited to 5,000 to provide a fun but chilled atmosphere in a cosy, relaxed venue for all age groups.